T-Mobile vs. Hughesnet: Which Internet Provider Is Best for You?

 Plans and pricing: T-Mobile vs. Hughesnet

 T-Mobile has a simple, straightforward pricing method.
 Hughesnet’s pricing is less so.
 There are several important things to note when looking at Hughesnet plans.
-First, prices go up after the first six months.
+First, prices go up after the first twelve months.
 Second, there are additional costs like equipment fees and data overage fees.
 Be aware of these in order to avoid unpleasant surprises on your bill.

 Hughesnet does offer more plan options than T-Mobile, but the main thing you pay for in the more expensive plans is additional data, not speed.
 T-Mobile offers unlimited data, which is hard to beat.